Thriller (album): Reissues and catalog sales

 Thriller was reissued on October 16, 2001, in an expanded set, Thriller: Special Edition.
 The album is remastered and includes a new booklet and bonus material, including the songs "Someone in the Dark", "Carousel" and Jackson's original "Billie Jean" demo, as well as audio interviews with Jones and Temperton.
 Sony also hired sound engineer and mixer Mick Guzauski to create 5.1-channel surround sound mixes of Thriller and Jackson's other albums for the Super Audio CD format, but Jackson did not approve the mixes.
 Consequently, Thriller was issued on SACD only in a stereo version.
 A surround sound version of Thriller would not be realized until November 2022, when Sony created and released 360 Reality Audio and Dolby Atmos mixes of Thriller for Amazon Music and Apple Music respectively in honor of the album's 40th anniversary.

 In February 2008, Epic Records released Thriller 25; Jackson served as executive producer.
 Thriller 25 appeared on CD, USB and vinyl with seven bonus tracks, the new song "For All Time", a snippet of Price's voiceover and five remixes featuring American artists Fergie, will.i.am, Kanye West and Akon.
 It also included a DVD featuring three music videos, the Motown 25 "Billie Jean" performance and a booklet with a message from Jackson.
 The ballad "For All Time" supposedly dates from 1982, but is often credited as being from the Dangerous sessions.

 Thriller 25 was a commercial success and did particularly well as a reissue.
 It peaked at number one in eight countries and Europe.
 It peaked at number two in the US, number three in the UK and reached the top 10 in over 30 national charts.
 It was certified Gold in 11 countries including the UK, received a 2× Gold certification in France and received platinum certification in Poland.
 In the United States, Thriller 25 was the second-best-selling album of its release week, selling one hundred and sixty six thousand copies, just fourteen thousand short of reaching the number one position.
 It was ineligible for the Billboard 200 chart as a re-release but entered the Pop Catalog Charts at number one (where it stayed for ten non-consecutive weeks), with the best sales on that chart since December 1996.
-With the arrival of Halloween that November, Thriller 25 spent an eleventh non-consecutive week atop the US catalog chart.
+With the arrival of Halloween, Thriller 25 spent an eleventh non-consecutive week atop the US catalog chart.
 This brought US sales of the album to 688,000 copies, making it the best-selling catalog album of 2008.
 This was Jackson's best launch since Invincible in 2001, selling three million copies worldwide in 12 weeks.